Orestefe/Encouragify/README.md

 ![Encouragify logo](./logo.png)

-_Autonomously encourage all users in a StudyStream Focus Room in order to increase engagement and easily make the front page._
+_Automatically encourage all users in a StudyStream Focus Room to increase user engagement and easily make the front page._

 ## Extension Installation
 ### From the Chrome Web Store